Health

 • Rectal pain, discharge, or bleeding (if infection is in the rectum)

-• Sore throat (from oral infection)
+• Sore throat (after oral infection)

-Complications of Untreated Chlamydia
+Complications if Left Untreated

 Diagnosis of Chlamydia